-- Faculty/Staff: Gold placard - Inner Campus Resident Students: Blue decal marked with "D" - Inner Campus Resident Assistants: Blue decal marked with "RA"

-■ Apartment Residents: Red decal marked with "A"
+- Faculty/Staff: Gold placard - Inner Campus Resident Students: Decal marked with "R" - Commuters: Decal marked with "C" - Resident Assistants: Decal marked with "RA" - Apartment Resident Male: Decal marked with "AM" - ■ Apartment Resident -Female: Decal marked with "AF"

-■ Commuters and Graduate Students: Green decal marked with "CG"

 Each individual with a vehicle on campus is required to obtain a parking decal.
-Vehicles must be parked in a designated lot.
-Vehicles parking outside a designated lot or on the inner campus can receive a ticket and/or be towed.
+Vehicles must be parked in the designated lot.
+Vehicles parking outside the designated lot or on the inner campus can receive a ticket and/or be towed.
 Towing charges will be charged to the responsible student's account.